coderefinery/coderefinery.org/repository.md

 ## Is the data backed up?

-The Git repositories, wikis, as well as issues and metadata are backed up daily.
-The backup is stored for the past 90 days.
-Backup older than 90 days is periodically discarded manually.
+The entire file system is backed up every day.
+The schedule is 1/month full backup, 3 out of 4 weeks differential backup, 1/day incremental backup.
 We reserve the right to reduce the number of days backed up if space becomes an issue.
-Backups and the service are run in the same OpenStack cloud that is hosted in a single data center, so major catastrophes may result in the loss of both data and backups.

 ## How will I get notified about service breaks and downtime?